Authorization

 The store

-method, correspond to the route:
+method, corresponds to the following route:

 POST: /api/restify/posts